Punjab stares at deficit rainfall despite monsoon floods

 According to month-wise details. in June Punjab’s rainfall record was 25 mm against the required 50.4 mm for that month which was 50 per cent below normal.
 In July, total the cumulative (June and July) rain was recorded at 220.4 mm against 226.5 mm rain required, but the individual monthly rain in July was surplus at 195 mm rain, which was 21 mm more than the normal required 174 mm.
 In August, 160 mm rain was needed, but only 148 mm was received and till September 24) 71 mm rain was needed, but only 43 mm has been received till date.

-Out of 22 districts of Punjab where over 29 lakh hectares is under rice cultivation, 12 districts have witnessed deficit rain in the state which included 50 per cent less rain in Ferozpur, followed by 38 per cent less in Hoshiarpur, 36 per cent deficit in Amritsar, 35 per cent less rainfall in Sangrur and 32 per cent less in Jalandhar.
+Out of 22 districts of Punjab where over 29 lakh hectares is under rice cultivation, 12 districts have witnessed deficit rain, which included 50 per cent less rain in Ferozpur, followed by 38 per cent less in Hoshiarpur, 36 per cent deficit in Amritsar, 35 per cent less rainfall in Sangrur and 32 per cent less in Jalandhar.

 Apart from this Moga, Mansa, Barnanal, Fatehgarh Sahib, Mohali, Faridkot and Tarn Taran districts too face deficit rainfall at the rate of 30 per cent, 26 per cent, 25 per cent, 14 per cent, 13 per cent and 6 per cent, respectively.